AJBrachoRodriguez/Spaceship-Titanic/README.md

 ### **Description**

-In this project, an *API* was built in order to make predictions using a model of machine learninig (logistic regression) for the case of the *Kaggle* competition named "Spaceship Titanic".
-The api was built using *FastAPI*.
-The main purpose is to predict if the passengers of an intergalatic trip will be transported to another dimension based on several variables.
+The main purpose of this project is to predict if the passengers of an intergalatic trip will be transported to another dimension based on several variables.
+It was achieved using a model of machine learninig (logistic regression) for the case of the *Kaggle* competition named "Spaceship Titanic".

 ### **Table of contents**  🔡